"[A] delightfully named blog", (Sewell Chan, New York Times). "[R]elentlessly eclectic", (Gary, Iowa City). Taxing your attention span since 2005.

 This past Sunday evening, looking for something I hadn't played in a while, I found Desperado and put it on my CD player.
 I tried to remember what had affected me so much about this concept album that tells the story, with the inevitable bad end, of the Doolin-Dalton Gang in the old West.
 Two lines stuck in my mind.
 One was "The towns lay out across the dusty plains/ Like graveyards full of tombstones waiting for the names", and, most poignantly for me, "It seems to me some fine things have been laid upon your table/ But you only want the ones that you can't get."

 On Monday, I learned of Glenn Frey's death.
-Here's a live performance video of "Doolin-Dalton" and the reprise of "Desperado".
-He plays harmonica and guitar, and sings.
+Here's a live performance audio of "Doolin-Dalton" from a concert at the Beacon Theater in 1974.
+Frey plays harmonica and guitar, and sings.

 Sunday, January 17, 2016